 Since 1987, Yorkshire Universities (YU) has been the regional voice for higher education (HE) in Yorkshire.
 YU represents eleven universities and one specialist higher education institution (HEI).
-YU is charity and company limited by guarantee.
-The vice-chancellors and principals of these institutions are members of the company and form YU’s board of directors.
+The vice-chancellors and principals of these institutions form YU’s board of directors.

-Building on the above, the new 2019-2022 YU Strategy focuses on three priorities:
+The 2019-2022 YU Strategy adopts a place-based approach and focuses on three priorities:

 - Ideas – strengthening HE contributions towards increased research and innovation activity in the region;